prenext/projy/README.md

-# Projy

-A tool to manage software development tasks.

-## Developer Manager
+## Projy

-Developer Manager is a powerful Flutter application designed to streamline and enhance the software development process.
+Projy is a powerful Flutter application designed to streamline and enhance the software development process.
 It leverages artificial intelligence to automatically generate project schedules, provide a user-friendly interface for task management, and facilitate integration with GitHub for issue tracking and discussions.

 ### Features

-- **Automated Schedule Generation**: Developer Manager utilizes AI to generate comprehensive schedules based on provided project details, structure, and chosen technologies.
+- **Automated Schedule Generation**: Projy utilizes AI to generate comprehensive schedules based on provided project details, structure, and chosen technologies.

 - **Task Management**: The app allows users to manage tasks through a user-friendly interface, enabling them to mark tasks as done or pending.